 Hatching Grounds: They lay their eggs in stands of trees on the edges of the Chume’taly forest as the trees are too close together further in to the forest for them to get in.
 Often, they enlist the aid of the Chume’taly in watching the eggs.

-Lifespan: Green dragons aren’t as long lived as other dragons, living on average 150 years.
+Lifespan: Vukann aren’t as long lived as other dragons, living on average 150 years.
 Strangely, greens who have a rider can live to be 200 as can the rider.

 Reproductive Cycle: While graceful and agile in the air, they prove their worth to be the father of a clutch of eggs by performing a dance.
 This is done on the ground.
 The dance is a set pattern.
 Variation is usually only tolerated by younger females.
 Older ones prefer males who stick to the pattern.
 Faltering in the dance will cause the females to ignore you.